astashaktisharma/astashaktisharma/README.md

 ### 📖✨ Between Books and Code

 I'm Asta, a builder of algorithms and a lover of stories.
 Some days I’m training machine learning models.
 Other days I’m under a blanket with a cup of chai and a novel.
 And honestly?
 The best days include a little bit of both.

-> 💡 I code because I love building.<br>
-> 📖 I read because I love wondering.

 ---